samyon7/RAG-LLM-for-Paper-Question-Answering/README.md

 Instructions on how to install dependencies, set up the environment, and run the model are provided in the repository.

 ### Contributions:
 We welcome contributions to improve the model, add features, and expand its applicability.
-Please refer to the CONTRIBUTING.md for guidelines.

 Feel free to adjust the description based on specific functionalities or focus areas of your project.